The neonatal units in Dorset form part of the Thames and Wessex Neonatal Network.

 Learn more about babies who need special care.

-Parent information – Neonatal Network South East.
+Parent Advisory Group – Neonatal Network South East.

 There are two hospitals in Dorset that look after babies requiring special care: Poole and Dorchester.